Chicago and Evanston Railroad

 The Chicago and Evanston Railroad (C&E), later the Evanston Division of Milwaukee Road, was a rail line in Chicago, Evanston, and Wilmette, Illinois.
 The northern half of the line became part of the North Side main line and the Evanston branch on the Chicago "L".
+The southern half was incrementally abandoned since the 1970s.
+From 2007 to 2019, the Chicago Terminal Railroad assumed the remaining section of the C&E between Division Street and Diversey Parkway.
+In 2019, the City of Chicago acquired the abandoned rail track.

+The C&E right-of-way along Lakewood Avenue is colloquially called the Lakewood Line among railfans.

 History

 Early history

 Although the Chicago and Milwaukee Railroad (later a part of C&NW) provided passenger service between Chicago and Evanston, there was a need to provide alternative service between the two cities.
-In 1861, a charter was given to the Chicago and Evanston Railroad; however, the line began operation on May 1, 1885, after many years of funding and land acquisition problems.
+In 1861, a charter was given to the Chicago and Evanston Railroad; however, the line began operation on May 1, 1885, after many years of funding and land acquisition issues.

-Initially, the line ran from the intersection of Chicago Avenue and Larrabee Street to a station at the Calvary Cemetery.
-On May 20, service was extended to Kinzie Street at Kingsbury Street near C&NW's Wells Street Station.
+Initially, the line ran from the intersection of Chicago Avenue and Larrabee Street to Calvary station at the eponymous cemetery.
+On May 20, service was extended to Kinzie Street at Kingsbury Street near the C&NW's Wells Street Station.
 In June, the line was extended further south to Chicago Union Station by crossing over the North Branch Chicago River and intersecting at-grade with C&NW tracks.
 By August 1886, the line was extended north to Church Street.
 By the end of 1888, the line was extended further north to Llewellyn Park (now Wilmette).
 Infill stations were constructed through the rest of the 19th century: Edgewater station, Birchwood station, North Edgewater station, and Sheridan Park station.

 The line went through a few ownership changes.
 On December 31, 1885, the Chicago and Evanston Railroad was merged with the Chicago and Lake Superior Railroad—the latter company was formed on October 6, 1883—to form the Chicago, Evanston and Lake Superior Railway.
 The combined company was eventually acquired by the Chicago, Milwaukee and St. Paul Railway in April 1900.